coderdan/goodcommit/README.md

 ## Requirements

 You will need an API key for GPT3 as an environment variable called `GPT_API_KEY`.
-Go to https://beta.openai.com/account/api-keys and create an account and the required key.
+Go to https://beta.openai.com/account/api-keys to create an account and the required key.

 💡 _Large diffs won't work well so keep them small_